 Metropolitan Museum of Art

-This is where Serena first tried to make amends with Blair, who was still mortally offended about her best friend’s sudden departure.
-The marble steps of the MET are an often seen Gossip Girl location, especially in early seasons as Blair holds court here.
-Her minion are always sitting a few steps below, at her feet, of course.
+It is at the MET where Serena first tried to make amends with Blair, who was still mortally offended about her best friend’s sudden departure.
+More than that, the marble steps of the Metropolitan Museum of Art are an often seen Gossip Girl location, especially in early seasons as Blair holds court after school here.
+Her minions are always sitting a few steps below, at her feet, of course.
+The museum is one of the most popular NYC attractions and lines can be insane.
+You can book your skip the line ticket online in advance.
+Check deals here.

 Museum of the City of New York